soniaturcotte/soniaturcotte.com/digital-garden/making-a-tiny-digital-garden.md

 In [_A Handmade Web_](https://luckysoap.com/talks.html), J. R. Carpenter says

-> I evoke the term ‘handmade web’ to suggest slowness and smallness as a forms of resistance.
+> I evoke the term ‘handmade web’ to suggest slowness and smallness as a form of resistance.

 Resistance to social media giants, multinational corporations, data-saturated systems and surveillance technologies.

 I don’t know what shape this will take, but it’s a garden for small thoughts, occasional musings, nascent ideas and slow learning.

 <figure>
   <img src="https://d2w9rnfcy7mm78.cloudfront.net/4477776/original_9eaf08e3a7589347ad4f3b244d31837d.gif" alt="Gif of 2 tulips slowly opening">